Side by side our old church and our new one

 The church became a Wesleyan church after the merger of the Pilgrim Holiness and Wesleyan Methodist denominations in 1968.

-An additional piece of property at the southern end of Jefferson was donated in 1984 and is used for Kids Camp, church gatherings and community events.
+We also own an additional piece of property at the southern end of Jefferson Street in Mount Union which was donated in 1984.
+It is used for VBS Camp, church gatherings and community events.
+The camp is located at the end of South Jefferson Street, just past Jones Street on the right.